w1ldb1t/Vulngrep/README.md

 ## Download

-You can [download](https://github.com/w1ldb1t/github-notify/releases) the latest installable version of `github-notify` for Windows and Linux.
+You can [download](https://github.com/w1ldb1t/vulngrep/releases) the latest installable version of `vulngrep` for Windows and Linux.

 ## License